csse232/milestone6/README.md

+# milestone 6.
-# milestone 6.\nShould be the final milestone.
+Should be the final milestone.
+Woo!